 Back

 What this changes mean for WPExpress users

-1. A Minimal Footprint Framework Since mustache and Twig are gone for good from the code base, that means you will bennefit from a smaller codebase.
+1. A Minimal Footprint Framework: Since Mustache and Twig are gone for good from the code base, that means you will benefit from a smaller codebase.
 This will eliminate hundreds of files from the vendor directory.
-Which is great if you did not use this packages.
-Or if you jus used mustache.
+Which is great if you did not use these packages.
+Or if you just used Mustache.

-2. New Optional RenderEngines The BaseRenderEngine class is an abstract class which delegates the render method to the child class.
+2. New Optional RenderEngines: The BaseRenderEngine class is an abstract class which delegates the render method to the child class.
 This is "The" right move to support multiple RenderEngines.
 As I said before, I will not waver in my resolve to support Twig and Mustache.
-I just will not force my vision to the rest of the world.
+I just will not force my vision on the rest of the world.
 WPExpress 1.4.0 will ship with a WordPress based RenderEngine class.
-This class will attempt to load the files from the Stylesheet Directory, then from the Template Directory and it will default to WPExpress own vanilla PHP files if no custom template is defined.
-The logical next step is to add two new optional components
+This class will attempt to load the files from the Stylesheet Directory, then from the Template Directory and it will default to WPExpress's own vanilla PHP files if no custom template is defined.
+The logical next step is to add two new optional components:

 • WPExpress/UI/RenderEngine/Mustache

-This packages contain the realeted dependencies and will support developers to keep toying with Mustache and Twig.
+These packages contain the related dependencies and will support developers to keep toying with Mustache and Twig.

 Learn to embrace constraints

-As I told you at the begining of this post.
-This is an excercise.
+As I told you at the beginning of this post, this is an exercise.
 One which allows me to demonstrate why Embracing Constraints is a good thing for building good software.
-I am working on a pet project to create low cost interactive whiteboards.
-My original idea had a lot to do with EPD for low energy consumption –and because it is quite cool–.
-However after researching for a couple of weeks I came across Johnny Lee's video on How o create a low cost Interactive Whiteboard using a Wiimote.
+I am working on a pet project to create low-cost interactive whiteboards.
+My original idea had a lot to do with EPD for low energy consumption – and because it is quite cool.
+However, after researching for a couple of weeks I came across Johnny Lee's video on How to create a low-cost Interactive Whiteboard using a Wiimote.
 My view of the world is to use EPD.
 What I can achieve at the time being is different.
-I have decided to embrace my constraints and repurpose my –not so original– idea.
-I leave you now with one of my favorite quotes from Theodore Roosevelt
+I have decided to embrace my constraints and repurpose my – not so original – idea.
+I leave you now with one of my favorite quotes from Theodore Roosevelt:

 Thanks for reading.
 If you like this article, share it.
-I am always open to exchange idea on Twitter @iaaxpage.
+I am always open to exchanging ideas on Twitter @iaaxpage.

+Back